nodejs/node-report/README.md

 # nodereport

-nodereport is an add-on for Node.js, delivered as an NPM native module, which provides a human-readable diagnostic summary report, written to file.
+nodereport is an add-on for Node.js, delivered as an npm native module, which provides a human-readable diagnostic summary report, written to file.
 The report is intended for development, test and production use, to capture and preserve information for problem determination.